 4: Lava viewing at Public Viewing Areas (and from the roadside)

-There are several places within the Hawaii Volcanoes National Park from which you can have a good view of the Halema’uma’u crater.
-Because of safety issues it is not possible to go into the crater, but you can get close.
+There are several places within the Hawaii Volcanoes National Park from which you can get a great view of the Halema’uma’u crater.
+Because of safety issues it is not possible to enter the crater, but you can get pretty close.

-Our favorite views over the Halema’uma’u crater are from the Kilauea overlook (more information).
-The Kilauea overlook is stop #3 on the crater rim drive drive tour, and is close to the highest point of the Kilauea Caldera.
+Our favorite views of the Halema’uma’u crater are from the Kilauea overlook (more information).
+The Kilauea overlook is stop #3 on the Crater Rim Drive tour, and is close to the highest point of the Kilauea Caldera.

 During daytime you can see an impressive plume coming from the crater but the view is truly breathtaking before sunrise and after sunset.
-During nighttime the glow of the lava lake colors the steam red, and if the skies are clear this blood-red plume is set in a sky full of stars.
+At night, the glow of the lava lake colors the steam red, and if the weather is clear this blood-red plume is set against a sky full of stars.

 There is an element of chance involved in trying to see the lava like this because of frequent rains and fog.
-Weather here at the summit can change quickly though, so try waiting it out for ~30 minutes to see if the weather clears up.
+Weather here at the summit can change quickly though, so try waiting it out for ~30 minutes to see if it clears up.